carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 the amount of memory or RAM that your computer can use to store information temporarily while running programs; another is the hard drive, which can store information over the long-term.
-All these pieces work together to do the "computing" of a computer, but we don't see them, because they're hidden away.
+All these pieces work together to do the "computing" of a computer, but we don't see them because they're hidden from view (usually).

 Instead, what we see is our desktop, program windows, different folders, and files.
 These all live in what's called the file system.
 Everything on your computer - programs, pictures, documents - lives somewhere in the file system.
-One way to think of the file system is the layer of stuff that can be activated to use use the CPU, memory and hard drive of your computer.
+One way to think of the file system is the layer of stuff that uses the CPU, memory and hard drive of your computer on your behalf.

-NOW, imagine you wanted to have a second computer.
-You don't want to buy a whole new computer because it's too expensive.
-What if, instead, you could have another filesystem that you could store and access from your main computer, but that is self-contained?
+NOW, imagine you wanted to have a second computer but you're a cheapskate and don't want to buy a whole new computer because it's too expensive and bringing two laptops to a meeting is a weird flex.
+What if, instead, you could have another filesystem that you could store and access from your main computer, but was inside your existing computer?

- A container system (like Docker) is a special program on your computer that does this.
+Container systems like Docker are special programs on your computer that do just that!
 The term "container" can be usefully considered with reference to shipping containers.
-Before shipping containers were developed, packing and unpacking cargo ships was time consuming, and error prone, with high potential for different clients' goods to become mixed up.
-Software containers standardise the packaging of a complete software system: you can drop a container into a computer with the container software installed (also called a container host), and it should "just work".
+Before shipping containers were developed, packing and unpacking cargo ships was time consuming and error prone, with high potential for different clients' goods to become mixed up.
+Just like shipping containers keep things together that should stay together, software containers standardize the description and creation of a complete software system: you can drop a container into any computer with the container software installed (the 'container host'), and it should "just work".

 > ## Virtualization
 >